NOAA-OWP/DMOD/python/lib/metrics/README.md

 Each `MetricResults` object contains the evaluated metrics performed on a singular set of data.
-When providing the `Metric`s that are run to the `ScoringScheme`, a weight is passed along for each metric and passing thresholds to the invocation will provide weights for each threshold.
-This provides a basis for determine a hierarchy of importance for each metric and threshold.
-For an evaluation, the `Critical Success Index` may be deemed as twice as important as the results for the `Normalized Nash-Sutcliffe Efficiency` and results for the "Major" threshold may be deemed 1.5 times more important than the results for the "Moderate" threshold.
+When providing the `Metric`s that are run to the `ScoringScheme`, a weight is passed along for each metric.
+Passing thresholds to the invocation will provide weights for each threshold.
+This provides a basis to establish a hierarchy of importance for each metric and threshold.
+For example, the `Critical Success Index` may be deemed as twice as important as the results for the `Normalized Nash-Sutcliffe Efficiency` and results for the "Major" threshold may be deemed 1.5 times more important than the results for the "Moderate" threshold.

 These weights, along with metadata for each metric provides a means of scaling and grading.
-The `PearsonCorrelationCoefficient` `Metric` class, for example, knows that the maximum value is `1`, the minimum value is `-1`, the ideal value is `1`, and `0` marks a total failure of the predicted data to correlate in some fashion to the observed data (negative values aren't considered a total failure since they indicate some degree of negative correlation whereas `0` is absolutely none whatsoever).
+The `PearsonCorrelationCoefficient` `Metric` class, for example, stores the maximum value as `1`, the minimum value as `-1`, the ideal value as `1`, and `0` marks a total failure of the predicted data to correlate in some fashion to the observed data (negative values aren't considered a total failure since they indicate some degree of negative correlation whereas `0` is absolutely none whatsoever).
 For the following example, let us say that the result of a given instance of